Trail’D “Spare” Gas Tank – Install & Review

 You can use it to store water for a camp shower – simply fill the container, leave it in the sun to warm up, and pour it into your portable shower setup.
 You could also add an on/off spout or even an electric or foot pump for water on demand.

-Keeping your liquids stored low to the ground improves your center of gravity and gives you better stability compared to a roof or rear bumper-mounted solution.
+Keeping your liquids stored low to the ground improves your center of gravity and gives you better stability than a roof or rear bumper-mounted solution.
 This also frees up space for other important gear and accessories.
 Most of us know how quickly space runs out when packing for an extended trip.

 Mounting Spare Gas & Fuel Tank